0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/topology-service.md

 The cons of using Spanners are:

 1. Vendor lock-in, our data will be hosted in a proprietary data.
-    - How to prevent this: Global Service will use generic SQL.
+    - How to prevent this: Topology Service will use generic SQL.
-1. Not self-managed friendly, when we want to have Global Service available for self-managed customers.
+1. Not self-managed friendly, when we want to have Topology Service available for self-managed customers.
     - How to prevent this: Spanner supports PostgreSQL dialect.
 1. Brand new data store we need to learn to operate/develop with.